smirarab/website/about.md

 Check out our [publications](publications.html) page  and look at the [news](news.html) for miscellaneous information.
 Here is my (hopefully up-to-date) [**CV**]({{ site.url }}/assets/resume-mirarab.pdf).

-Our lab prides itsaelf in many [tools](software.html) developed by the lab.
+Our lab prides itself in many [tools](software.html) developed by the lab.
 We strive to make these useful for biologists and often hold tutorials and workshops for providing training in the use of the tools.
 Some of these presentations are available [here](presentations.html).

-* Prospective students are generally discouraged from contacting me directly regarding addmissions; those decisions are made by a committee in our department.
+* Prospective students are generally discouraged from contacting me directly regarding admissions; those decisions are made by a committee in our department.
-  In rare circumistances, if you have done work that is very closely related to my work, you can write to me and bring that to my attention.
+  In rare circumstances, if you have done work that is very closely related to my work, you can write to me and bring that to my attention.
 * Incoming and new students are encouraged to check out [this page]({{ site.url }}/2015/09/12/material-for-prospective-students.html) to learn about the background used in my work
-* ECE students without sufficient programming backgrond may find [this page]({{ site.url }}/2017/03/26/programming.html) useful.
+* ECE students without sufficient programming background may find [this page]({{ site.url }}/2017/03/26/programming.html) useful.

 And my calendar: